create-dan/create-dan/README.md

 **About Me**:

-⛳ I'm Second year IT undergraduate at Walchand College of Engineering Sangli .
+⛳ I'm Third year IT undergraduate at Walchand College of Engineering Sangli .

 ⛳ Exploring various aspects of computer science .